 My bravest experience at TRUMPF was my stay in Germany.
-I had originally traveled to Ditzingen for training However, there was a gap of several weeks between the individual training courses so that it was not worth traveling back to Japan.
+I had originally travelled to Ditzingen for training.
+However, there was a gap of several weeks between the individual training courses so that it was not worth travelling back to Japan.
 That meant I could offer support to my colleagues in Ditzingen, support they urgently needed at the time.
 This experience gave me many new professional and cultural insights.

 What does a service engineer at TRUMPF do?

 We asked Hirokazu Kito from TRUMPF Japan, who supports customers all over the world with the installation of punch laser machines.

 "TRUMPF gave me many opportunities for further development and to gain experience."

 What was your most brave moment?